abetusk/scratch/notes/ideas.md

   a cost that never comes
 * a victim of a malevolent ghost (serial murdere, etc.) herself becomes a ghost and starts stalking the malevolent ghost
+* a song/album heard faintly in the background of another recording and reconstructed to become a hit.
+A lore builds up around the album, with the artists being unable to be identified or obliquely mentioned.
+After tracking it down, turns out it was a ai generated album

 ---